schm0m/RL-exercises/rl_exercises/week_2/README.md

 ### 2. Get familiar with git and GitHub Classroom
 To show that you are familiar with the standard git add, commit and push steps, add a file called members.txt to your repository.
 The file should contain the names of all members in the following way:

-member 1: name1
-member 2: name2
-member 3: name3
+TODO: Let them use the names as arguments to have hydra in there member 1: name1 member 2: name2 member 3: name3